 Before heading to the airport, stock up on nutritious snacks for the flight.
 Good options include protein bars, trail mix, dried fruit, cheese, hardboiled eggs, and carrots.
 This will ensure that your blood sugar never drops.
 Also, carry a reusable water bottle you can fill once you go through security.

 7. Make a list

-Don't rely on your memory when it comes to packing.
-Be sure to make a detailed list of everything you need to do and pack before you leave.
-Keep the list by the front door so you can double-check as you're about to head out.
+Don’t rely on your memory when it comes to packing.
+Make a detailed list of everything you need to do and pack before you leave.
+Keep the list by the front door so you can double-check as you head out.

 8. Stay safe

-With the Covid-19 pandemic still going on, it's crucial that you take extra precautions to stay safe while traveling, even if you're fully vaccinated.
+With COVID-19, the flu, and other respiratory viruses circulating during the winter months, it’s crucial that you take extra precautions to stay safe while traveling, even if you’ve gotten the flu shot and COVID booster recently.
 This means packing masks, hand sanitizer, and disinfectant wipes in your carry-on for easy access.
-You should also continue to wear a mask in the airport and on the plane and practice social distancing.
+You should also continue to wear a mask in the airport and on the plane to reduce your risk of getting sick.
 Be sure to wash and sanitize your hands often to stop the spread of germs.

-Traveling stress-free all comes down to a little planning
+Traveling stress-free all comes down to a bit of planning

 When it comes to traveling stress-free this holiday season, be sure to plan everything far in advance.
 Snag the best airline deals months before winter, create detailed packing and to-do lists, and prepare for the unexpected.
 These small things will help you enjoy the holidays more and get to your destination without worry.